austraea/MappingShakespeare/bibliography.md

 Presner, Todd, and David Shepard.
 “Mapping the Geospatial Turn.” *A New Companion to Digital Humanities,* John Wiley & Sons, Ltd, 2015, pp. 199–212. miami-primo.com, https://doi.org/10.1002/9781118680605.ch14.

 Sen, Amartya.
-“How to judge globalism.” *The American Prospect,* Princeton, 2002, p.
-A2-A6.
+“How to judge globalism.” *The American Prospect,* Princeton, 2002, pp. A2-A6.

 Warwick, Claire.
 “Building Theories or Theories of Building?
 A Tension at the Heart of Digital Humanities.” *A New Companion to Digital Humanities,* John Wiley & Sons, Ltd, 2015, pp. 538–52. miami-primo.com, https://doi.org/10.1002/9781118680605.ch37.